ROCm/rocBLAS/docs/Linux_Install_Guide.rst

 -------------

-- A ROCm enabled platform. `ROCm Documentation <https://docs.amd.com/>`_ has more information on supported GPUs, Linux distributions, and Windows SKU.
+- A ROCm enabled platform. `ROCm Documentation <https://docs.amd.com/>`_ has more information on supported GPUs, Linux distributions, and Windows SKUs.
 It also has information on how to install ROCm.

 ----------------------------